FrancoisSuzeau/Solar-System/README.md

 + Fix some bugs and memory leaks
 + Now linkable object files (*.o) will be ignored by git

+### 20/07/2021
++ Distant objects behaviour : OpenGL let you to have the possibility to fixe perspective aspect.
+When you move backward, after a while, the object disappear and his name appear.
+Also, these name are oriented with the camera position

++ Atmosphere effect : Venus, Earth, Mars, Jupiter and Saturn have transparent and colored atmosphere all arround their surface.
+It is simply a disk moving in relation with the camera position.
+These atmosphere are not shadowed because of the impossibility to make the framebuffer work.

 ## More in coming ...

 At the end, I will try to render planets and moons proceduraly.
 For now these objects are only textured with static view.
 I will also implements a clicking interactive window when you clik on a planet to show his orbital informations and others.

 For the moment I am working on this following aspect :
-+ Implements atmosphere effects (like red shadowing on the frontier of the dark side of a planets)
++ Implements atmosphere effects (like red shadowing on the frontier of the dark side of a planets) : impossible due to a not working framebuffer

-With this feature, I will follow with distant objects behaviour.
-OpenGL let you to have the possibility to fixe perspective aspect.
-When you move backward, after a while, the object will disappear and his name will appear.
-With that I will make sur that his name is always orientate according to the camera.

-After all of that, I will implements the most consequent part for me : celestial mechanics (I have allready begin researches).
++ After all of that, I will implements the most consequent part for me : celestial mechanics (I have allready begin researches).

++ With the celestial mechanics build I will change the apparent size of the planet scaling them with the distance to the sun.

++ By clicking on the planet, we will have the possibility to read information of this body

++ Add a setting configuration

-Many of these ideas came to me while I was coding, so I hope more come too.
+Many of these ideas came to me while I am coding, so I hope more come too.